jesstelford/wd15/thursday/cap_watkins.md

 Use treehouse for cooperative learning sessions in the team.

-Bugs filled as `design-tweaks` never get fixed (prio too low).
+Bugs filed as `design-tweaks` never get fixed (prio too low).
 So, instead, set aside time with 1 designer, and 1 engineer at least once a week to spend an hour fixing things and shipping to production.
 Bonus: Exposes the designer to the production code base too!

 None of this is easy.
-Chance is hard, and often creates uncertainty about the future.
+Change is hard, and often creates uncertainty about the future.
 Acknowledge and empathise to get through it.
 Make them your partner.
 E.g.: tell the designers they're the experts, and they need to help the developers (and vice versa).

 Role documentation (how to progress, etc) is needed.
-Cap did it for design, but didn't stoop there: did it with engineering, etc, too (in collaboration with the leads there), and that built a lot of trust.
+Cap did it for design, but didn't stop there: did it with engineering, etc, too (in collaboration with the leads there), and that built a lot of trust.

 Don't be afraid to let things go.
 Especially the small things.
 Then when you *do* fight for something, people believe you're serious.